mgcioce/WIN-class-assignments/java/wheel-of-fortune/WOF.md

 # Game Play
-The following is just a short little description of Wheel of Fortune.
+The following is just a short little description of wheel.Wheel of Fortune.

 # Game Basics